mvolkmann/blog/src/swift/DocC.md

 and scenarios where calling them is expensive.
 The first paragraph is the primary description.
 All subsequent paragraphs appear in the "Discussion" section.
+Also describe their parameters, the return type, and errors they may throw as shown in the example below.

+If code examples are provided, enclose them in backtick fences (\`\`\`) or indent the code by four spaces.

+Additional named sections that can be supplied include `Precondition`, `Postcondition`, `SeeAlso`, `Since`, `ToDo`, and `Warning`.

 There are two options for documenting function and method parameters, one way to document return values, and